tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 Explain to students that the first step towards preparing the data is to create the input features vectors `X` and the target vector `y`.

-Explain to students that we will use the `window_data()` function to create these vectors and highlight the following.
+Tell students that we will use the `window_data()` function to create these vectors and highlight the following.

 ```python
 def window_data(df, window, feature_col_number, target_col_number):